-The Queer Appalachia Project and Electric Dirt Zine is the work of several friends of the late Bryn Kelly coming together to bring her vision to life.
+The Queer Appalachia Project and Electric Dirt Zine is the brainchild of the late Bryn Kelly.
 Since she was 16 years old living in West Virginia, Bryn dreamed, schemed and plotted a path to creating a zine about her beloved Appalachia.
-Bryn's vision was an intersection of queer's in nature, art, homespun cultural traditions, badass intersectional politics, pop culture and accessibility.
+Bryn's vision was an intersection of queers in nature, art, homespun cultural traditions, badass intersectional politics, pop culture and accessibility.

 With under-documented cultures and communities, there is often a gatekeeper.
 An archivist, sociologist, anthropologist, or historian decides who and what is documented and who or what is omitted from history.
 Someone with access to higher education and resources that many folks, especially in our impoverished region, do not have.
 That does not happen with Electric Dirt.
 We rely heavily on submissions.
 The underrepresented and misrepresented get to represent themselves.
 We get to define Queer Appalachia and the Queer South with our own images and truths.
 By embracing a combination of contemporary technology and social media, we are in a constant state of documenting our culture, community, lives and history/herstory.
 Electric Dirt is a place for us to share those truths and find each other.
 We survive and even thrive through sharing tales of wildcrafting our queerness, foraging for pieces of ourselves within the intersections of coal mines and class, race and religion, food justice and colonialism.